 When it comes to education, they respond well to active learning as they want to engage with information instead of just absorbing it.
 The traditional method of teaching through lectures alone holds little interest to Generation Z, and to tackle the challenges ahead, insightful universities are investing in technologies that support independence and bring flexible and collaborative learning to the fore.

 Instant access to facts, data and explanations has been the foundation of childhood for Generation Z. They’ve grown up with the ability to filter large amounts of information, multitask with ease and focus on the opportunities that will help them make their mark.
 For them, university life isn’t just about receiving and absorbing information.
 What’s important is to be encouraged to use that information, interact with it, understand it and come up with their own solutions.

-Due to the dynamic, collaborative environment that they grew up in, Generation Z is uncomfortable adapting to the traditional methods of learning that higher education is often based on.
-To appeal to the students of today and tomorrow, and cater for their high expectations, forward-looking universities are bringing visual communications, dialog, and active learning into the lecture hall and across the campus.
+Due to the dynamic, collaborative environment that they’ve grown up in, Generation Z is uncomfortable adapting to the traditional methods of learning that higher education is often based on.
+To appeal to the students of today and tomorrow, and cater for their high expectations, forward-looking universities are bringing visual communications, dialogue and active learning into the lecture hall and across the campus.
 It’s the future of higher education and it’s happening right now.